-- Graph and tree data structures - Adjacency matrix (static) and list (dynamic) implementations, property graph, bipartite graphs (graphs are used in artificial neural networks, game maps/worlds, mathematical combinatorics problems, graph search problems, representing networks and communications). - Depth- and breadth- first searches, directed, undirected, and bidirectional edges, weighted edges, insert/delete edges, insert/delete nodes, edge iterators, node iterators, get num nodes, get num edges, get node indegree, get node outdegree, are nodes adjacent. - The BGL [Boost Graph Library] is an excellent example of the features necessary for graph data structures and cbbowen/graph [cbbowen/graph] is a solid port of this that is STL-like. - General k-ary trees (trees are used in artificial neural networks, decision trees, expressing hierarchical relationships between concepts, operating system directory structures, compiler parsing, binary space partitioning). - Pre-, in-, and post-order traversals, node iterators, get num nodes, weighted edges, insert/delete children/parents, compute depth, merge trees. - Tree.hh is an example of a generic tree - Probability utilities - Add moments to distributions (i.e. pdf, mean, var, stdev, etc.).
+- Graph and tree data structures - We plan to have a proposal for graph data structure [P1709] and a separate one for trees in the Cologne mailing. - Adjacency matrix (static) and list (dynamic) implementations, property graph, bipartite graphs (graphs are used in artificial neural networks, game maps/worlds, mathematical combinatorics problems, graph search problems, representing networks and communications). - Depth- and breadth- first searches, directed, undirected, and bidirectional edges, weighted edges, insert/delete edges, insert/delete nodes, edge iterators, node iterators, get num nodes, get num edges, get node indegree, get node outdegree, are nodes adjacent. - The BGL [Boost Graph Library] is an excellent example of the features necessary for graph data structures and cbbowen/graph [cbbowen/graph] is a solid port of this that is STL-like. - General k-ary trees (trees are used in artificial neural networks, decision trees, expressing hierarchical relationships between concepts, operating system directory structures, compiler parsing, binary space partitioning). - Pre-, in-, and post-order traversals, node iterators, get num nodes, weighted edges, insert/delete children/parents, compute depth, merge trees. - Tree.hh is an example of a generic tree - Probability utilities - We plan to have a proposal for math statistics in the Cologne mailing [P1708] - Add moments to distributions (i.e. pdf, mean, var, stdev, etc.).
 Discrete probability sampling with no copying from existing vector distributions.
-Simple statistics generation from data. - Maybe have a look at BOOST Accumulators [BOOSTACC] - Layer 1 - Facilitate better support for interchange of in memory information/data between packages, as for example the Apache Arrow project [Arrow] - Basic graphing (in terms of drawing) - There is already a group SG13 which is designing incidental, not professional level graphics for C++, partly based on the now defunct graphics proposal. - Optimization, quantization, parallelism, batching computations of vector, matrix, tensors - Lazy evaluation execution graphs/workflows - Support for kernel fusion on training and inference - Support of accelerator dispatch to inference engines, GPUs, FPGAs, MPSoC, Tensor Processing Units, Coarse Grain Reconfigurable Arrays, many of the newer ML boards from Xilinx, Google, ARM, Wave Computing, Nvidia - Abstraction layer to hide underlying accelerator platform (e.g. CUDA vs RocM for NVIDIA vs AMD GPUs).
+Simple statistics generation from data. - Maybe have a look at BOOST Accumulators [BOOSTACC] - Differentiable Programming [P1707] - This is about automatic differentiation and differentiable programming paradigm

+- Facilitate better support for interchange of in memory information/data between packages, as for example the Apache Arrow project [Arrow] - Basic graphing (in terms of drawing) - There is already a group SG13 which is designing incidental, not professional level graphics for C++, partly based on the now defunct graphics proposal. - Optimization, quantization, parallelism, batching computations of vector, matrix, tensors - Task Graphs for eager and Lazy evaluation execution graphs/workflows - SYCL buffers and Accessors, CUDA graphs - Support for kernel fusion on training and inference

+- Support of accelerator dispatch to inference engines, GPUs, FPGAs, MPSoC, Tensor Processing Units, Coarse Grain Reconfigurable Arrays, many of the newer ML boards from Xilinx, Google, ARM, Wave Computing, Nvidia - Abstraction layer to hide underlying accelerator platform (e.g. CUDA vs RocM for NVIDIA vs AMD GPUs).
 This will help ML application in C++ decouple from underlying accelerator platform - This is already an ongoing effort in SG1 to support some form of heterogeneous computing.
-Current effort include using affinity, and executors.
-Existing implementations of HPX[hpx], SYCL[Expression] can already use modern C++ to dispatch to offnode.

-- Do we need a graph extraction pass on top of C++? - Support interoperability with data formats from Python and R packages (on this matter, having a look to Apache Arrow as a memory layout for tabular data may be useful)
+Current efforts include using affinity, and executors.
+Existing implementations of HPX[hpx], SYCL[Expression] can already use modern C++ to dispatch to offnode. - Do we need a graph extraction pass on top of C++? - Support interoperability with data formats from Python and R packages (on this matter, having a look to Apache Arrow as a memory layout for tabular data may be useful)